Stable envelopes for slices of the affine Grassmannian: T -equivariant geometry

 and $\Gamma^{-\wtalpha}_p$ is a reflection of $\Gamma^{\wtalpha}_p$, so in these cases we're looking at mirror pictures of intersections.
 The roles of "going upwards" and "going downwards" are swapped, so

 and the conditions

 are equivalent.

-This is expected because of the presence of the symplectic structure of weight $\hbar$, which gives a nondegenerate pairing between spaces of these weights.
+This is expected due to the presence of the symplectic structure of the weight $\hbar$, which gives a non-degenerate pairing between the spaces of these weights.

 Moreover, one can keep track which tangent vectors have a non-zero pairing by the symplectic form.
-It's non-zero if the end of the segment corresponding to one vector is the beginning of a segment for another vector.
-It's not hard to compute the explicit number (depending on normalization of the symplectic form), but we since we won't need it later we don't compute it here. \end{remark}
+It is non-zero if the end of the segment corresponding to one vector is the beginning of a segment for another vector.
+It is not hard to compute the explicit number (depending on normalization of the symplectic form), but since we will not need it later we don't compute it here. \end{remark}

 Finally, \refThm{ThmLatticeMultiplicities} follows from \refCor{CorRootDecomposition}, \refProp{PropMultiplisities}, and \refCor{CorMultiplicities}.
-It describes the multiplicities in a way which doesn't refer to the graph of pairings and might be convenient for a reader who wants to know only about weight multiplicities, not how the tangent vectors behave.
+It describes the multiplicities in a way which does not refer to the graph of pairings and might be convenient for a reader who wants to know only about weight multiplicities, not how the tangent vectors behave.